-You will hear from many witnesses in the coming weeks about the impact of inflationary costs and Ohio's public libraries are no different.
-Inflation has had a significant impact on library budgets in relation to the purchase of supplies and materials and maintenance on buildings.
-For example, public libraries have seen a 41% increase in digital book circulation (eBooks and audiobooks) in recent years as well as a 61% increase in costs from inflation.
+You have already heard from several witnesses about the impact of inflationary costs and Ohio's public libraries are no different.
+For example, public libraries have seen a 41% increase in digital book circulation (eBooks and audiobooks) in recent years and a 61% increase in costs.
+This significantly impacts library budgets in addition to other expenses, supply purchases and maintenance on buildings.